“Those who own the country ought to govern it.” — John Jay, First Chief Justice of the Supreme Court

 More recent smaller republics existed in medieval Switzerland (confederacies protected by the Alps from the Austrian monarchy), Genoa and Florence (Italy), United Provinces (Netherlands), and some German and Russian city-states (mercantile republics) where wealthy merchants had managed to wrest power away from the landed nobilities traditionally tied to monarchies.
 Large-scale republics weren’t a part of Europe’s political landscape, though.
 The English Civil War created a republic of sorts during the Interregnum of the 1650s but they restored their monarchy after just eleven years.
 Still, England had a long heritage of its people (at least landowners) thinking that their government owed them something and had gradually evolved a mixed system where the Crown shared power with Parliament and ministers.

 Closer to home, the Haudenosaunee (Iroquois) Confederacy, which many of the Founders were familiar with, operated on representative government.
 The British American colonies provided some of the best examples of republics because they’d mostly run themselves for 150 years by the time the Revolution rolled around.
 But no country had attempted a single republic on a geographic scale as large as eastern North America since the Romans.
 The American rebellion hadn’t even aimed to get rid of the king at first, only at protesting British policies on taxes, western expansion, religious freedom, and smuggling.
 Now, just a few years later, the victors had no king or parliament and were trying to launch a form of government with no promising track record.
 As of 1777, they hadn’t even settled on a good flag yet.
-Rebels had their Grand Union Flag they’d adopted (ironically) from the British East India Co.
+In 1775, back when they wanted to assert their rights but stay in the British Empire, Rebels had adopted their Grand Union Flag from the British East India Co., which operated as an autonomous corporation within the empire (still ironic considering that the BEIC was the target of the Boston Tea Party, but the flags were readily available).
 As we saw two chapters ago, though, banners building on that basic layout soon morphed into “Stars and Stripes.”